steemit/condenser/docs/CONFIGURATION.md

 Overseer metrics (route views, user actions, activity campaigns) replicate the legacy `ServerApiClient.js` reporting.
-The client posts to `POST /api/steem/overseer`, which relays to the node's `overseer.collect` JSON-RPC method (steem-js is server-only in the rewrite, unlike legacy which called the node directly from the browser).
+The client posts to `POST /api/steem/overseer`, which relays to the node's `overseer.collect` JSON-RPC method. (steem-js is used on both ends in the rewrite: the server keeps it as a `serverExternalPackages` entry for all RPC, while the browser bundle only pulls in its auth/signing helpers via `browser.esm.js`, ~290KB — so unlike legacy, the browser never speaks JSON-RPC to the node directly.)
 No configuration is required — the relay uses `STEEM_API_URL`.
 GA page views and route tags are recorded on every client-side navigation; `user_login` is reported server-side by `/api/auth/login`.